 The Bottom Line

-White label Google Ads is not a commodity.
+White label Google Ads for e-commerce is not a commodity.
 The right partner for a local roofing client is almost certainly the wrong partner for a Shopify store selling $80 average-order products in a competitive category.

 If your agency serves e-commerce brands, ask the hard questions before you sign anything.
 Feed management, Performance Max approach, ROAS-to-margin thinking, and e-commerce-native reporting are the markers that separate an e-commerce specialist from a generalist applying a lead gen playbook to the wrong type of account.
+If you want to see how the strongest specialist shops position themselves, our roundup of the top white label Google Ads agencies in 2026 is a good benchmark.

 The cost of the wrong partner is not just the partner fee.
 It is the client you lose when their Shopping campaigns plateau and nobody on the delivery side knows why.